vacuumlabs/yacol/docs/api.md

 putes message to channel.
 The operation is not blocking

 ### channel.take()
 Obtains value from channel.
-The operation returns Promise, so you should yield the value from it:
+The operation returns coroutine, so you should yield the value from it:
 ``` const msg = yield channel.take() ```

 # Advanced messaging concepts